-Truth #4: Low flow toilets are high performing.
+Truth #4: Low flow toilets are high-performing.

-There are some myths out there that low flow or high efficiency toilets with Watersense labels waste water because they will need multiple flushes to clear the bowl.
-But the truth is that the low flow toilet works with just one flush.
+There are some myths out there that low flow or high-efficiency toilets with Watersense labels waste water because they will need multiple flushes to clear the bowl.
+But the truth is that the low-flow toilet works with just one flush.
 New technology and design advancements, such as pressure-assisted flushers and modifications to bowl contours, allow high-efficiency toilets to flush better than first-generation low-flow toilets.
 This saves water and does the job.

-Watersense labeled toilets cost more to purchase but quickly start saving you money with water conservation savings.
+Watersense labelled toilets cost more to purchase but quickly start saving you money with water conservation savings.
 And when you think about how many years you expect to have it, it can be much cheaper than less efficient models.